VHP4Safety/QSPRpred-Docker/README.md

 ## Things to Do

-- Adjust the container in a way that it will take input from the user.
+- Adjust the script/container in a way that it will take input from the user.
+	- Please see `/docker_test/predict_interactive.py` for this.
+If it is correct, it should be taking (only one) input of SMILES from the terminal.
+So, if one runs `python predict_interactive.py "Cc1c(Cc2cc(I)c(OCC(=O)O)c(I)c2)c2c(cccc2)o1"`, the terminal should prompt `[[6.14965]]` which is the first output in the expected outcome.
+Note that there are two SMILES in the original example, `predict.py` which is why, I think, it prompts two values in the output.
 - Create an UI for the "service".